CEA-MetroCarac/fitspy/doc/user_guide/fitting.rst

 The convergence criterion is most often associated with a threshold to be reached on the calculated residual during the minimization procedure (gradient descent).
 Each fitting method used by **`lmfit`** has its own way of specifying this criterion.
 For :code:`Leastsq` and :code:`Least_squares` the :code:`xtol` parameter can be pass to the fit function (see the `scipy <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.least_squares.html>`_ documentation for more details about this parameter).
 Otherwise, for the other fitting methods, in scripting mode, tolerance criteria can be passed through the :code:`fit_kws` in the :code:`kwargs` arguments of the :func:`~fitspy.spectrum.Spectrum.fit` function (in a format compatible with the fit method).

+This convergence criterion naturally has a significant impact on performance.
+(Refer to the section `above <fitting.html#performance>`_).

 Maximum number of iterations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~